-Emissions from cars, trucks, construction equipment, gas stations, refineries, and other sources include organic compounds that create ground-level ozone, or “smog,” when they react with oxides of nitrogen and sunlight.
+Emissions from cars, trucks, construction equipment, gas stations, refineries, and other sources include organic compounds and oxides of nitrogen that create ground-level ozone, or “smog,” when they react with sunlight.

-From November to February, the primary air pollutant is particulate matter, or “soot.”
+From November to February, the primary air pollutant is particulate matter.
 Particulate matter is made up of microscopic solid or liquid particles.
-Particles less than 10 micrometers in diameter can cause significant health problems, with “fine” particles measured under 2.5 micrometers considered the most dangerous.
+Particles less than 10 micrometers in diameter can cause significant health problems, with “fine” particles measured under 2.5 micrometers - also known as PM.2.5 - considered the most dangerous.

-Fine particles can easily bypass the body’s natural filters in the nose and throat.
-Instead, they are inhaled into the lungs, where they can enter the bloodstream.
+Fine particles can easily bypass the body’s natural filters in the nose and throat and be inhaled deep into the lungs, where they can enter the bloodstream.
 Learn more about the health risks of particulate matter.

-During the cooler winter months, about one-third of particulate pollution comes from wood smoke.
+During the cooler winter months, more than one-third of particulate pollution comes from wood smoke.
 On some days, in certain areas, wood smoke can account for up to 90 percent of particulate pollution.

-On cold calm days, wood smoke can become trapped close to the ground by an inversion layer, typically formed when a layer of cool air is overlain by a layer of warmer air.
-Inversions prevent the air below from rising, acting as a cap, or seal, that causes pollutants to build up.
+On cold, calm days, wood smoke can become trapped close to the ground by an inversion layer, typically formed when a layer of warm air acts as a lid over a layer of cooler air.
+Inversions prevent the air below from rising, which causes pollutants to build up.

-When these conditions are expected, a Winter Spare the Air Alert is called.
+When these conditions are expected, a Spare the Air Alert is called for fine particulate pollution.
 During the alert, the use of all wood-burning devices is illegal, both indoors and outdoors.

-The Air District passed its wood burning regulation in July 2008, making it illegal to burn wood, fire logs, pellets, or other solid fuels in fireplaces, wood stoves, outdoor fire pits, or other wood-burning devices when there is a Winter Spare the Air Alert in effect.
+The Air District passed its wood burning regulation in July 2008, making it illegal to burn wood, fire logs, pellets, or other solid fuels in fireplaces, wood stoves, outdoor fire pits, or other wood-burning devices when there is a Spare the Air Alert in effect for fine particulate pollution.
 Keep current on wood burning rules and compliance.